About The Authenticity Institute

-The tools of the Authenticity Infrastructure and (where relevant) the rest of the Quiet Enjoyment Infrastructure are available to qualified entrepreneurs who want to bring Authenticity to their target audiences and markets.
-Members of the Authenticity Alliance are independent enterprises or noncommercial organizations.
+The tools of the Authenticity Infrastructure are available to qualified entrepreneurs who want to bring Authenticity to their target audiences and markets.
+Members of the Authenticity Alliance are independent enterprises and noncommercial organizations.

-The mission of Authenticity Capital is to help qualify prospective licensees - entrepreneurs - of The Authenticity Institute and to match them with investors and board members.
-Authenticity Capital is itself an Authenticity Enterprise.
+Authenticity Capital is a planned early stage venture firm.
+Its mission is to help qualify prospective licensees - entrepreneurs - of The Authenticity Institute and to seek investors and board members for the Authenticity Enterprises that the licensees will launch.

-The Authenticity Institute had its beginnings in the 1990's as The Village Group.
-After selling its online services and Web business to NTT Verio, the company turned its attention to the need for reliable digital identities.
+had its beginnings as The Village Group, formed in the late '90's to address the need for reliable digital identities.
 Its first project was the development of the VIVOS Enrollment Workstation.
-Designed to be used by notaries public with minimal training, VIVOS binds biometrics of subjects to digital identity certificates.
+Designed to be used by notaries with minimal training, VIVOS binds biometrics of subjects to digital identity certificates.

 Digital identity certificates imply PKI.
 In the process of writing a book about about a hypothetical world public key infrastructure built upon reliable identity certificates, our CIO was introduced to a group at the International Telecommunication Union that was attempting to implement a world PKI that was similar to the one he envisioned.
 In 2002 The Village Group became a charter signatory to the International Telecommunication Union's World e-Trust Initiative.
 The company is now a Sector Member of the ITU.